 When navigating in swell, Skipper will not enter water shallower than 2.5 to 3 times the total of the swell height plus wind wave height.
 Water shallower than this is unstable and could cause the vessel to capsize or suffer damage.

-Heavy weather tactics while underway can include reefing, motorsailing with a full or reefed mainsail, heaving-to, or sailing downwind.
+Heavy weather tactics while underway can include reefing, motor-sailing with a full or reefed mainsail, heaving-to, or sailing downwind.
 At all times the Skipper and crew will monitor the vessel’s position with regard to the swell, waves, wind, and any lee shore or hard objects in the water.

 Reefing